Microsoft Azure Blob Retention Policy

 Last updated

-Azure Blob retention policy management using WebAPI needs the below details to successfully hit an API endpoint and complete and retention policy update/create.
+Azure Blob retention policy management using WebAPI needs to be created using the following details to successfully hit an API endpoint and complete a retention policy update/create.

 Tenant ID